0xPARC/0xparc-intro-book/easy/src/intro.typ

   to develop new sorts of programmable cryptography functionality?

 At 0xPARC, we see this as a door to a new world.
-What sort of systems can we build on top of programmable cryptography?
+What sorts of systems can we build on top of programmable cryptography?